raspberrypilearning/python-web-server-with-flask/worksheet.md

     - Restarting with reloader
     ```

-1. Open the Pi's web browser from the taskbar or application menu and enter `http://127.0.0.1:5000/` - you should see a white screen with the words `Hello world`:
+1. Open the Pi's web browser from the taskbar or application menu and enter `http://127.0.0.1:5000/`.
+You should see a white screen with the words `Hello world`:

     ![Flask Hello world](images/flask-hello-world.png)